Using Cruit Building Connections

 It's actually the opposite.

 Boring, standard templates are what sound robotic.
-Using AI lets you look at tons of information—like what a person said in a recent interview or what their company just published—to give a very detailed, personal touch that you couldn't manage by hand.
-The goal is not to let the AI write everything, but to let it give you the specific background information that proves you have done the research.
+Using AI lets you analyze information — like what a person said in a recent interview or what their company just published — to deliver a specific, personal touch that you couldn't manage by hand.
+The goal is not to let the AI write everything, but to use it for the specific background that proves you did your homework.

-Being seen as an equal comes from the value of the idea you share, not just your job title.
+Being seen as a peer comes from the value of the idea you share, not your job title.

-If your message points out a specific problem in their department and offers a smart solution or a new point of view, you are acting as an equal in solving problems.
-The Rules for Intentional Connections focus on how much you contribute, not your rank.
+If your message points out a specific problem in their department and offers a smart solution or a fresh perspective, you are acting as a peer in problem-solving.
+The Rules for Intentional Connections measure contribution, not rank.

 Start Thinking Like a Strategist